peter-kim-3d/code-challenger/Day1/README.md

-# Day 1: Find the Missing Number
+# Day 1: Find the Missing Number - November 14, 2023

 ## Problem Overview
 The challenge is to identify a missing number in an array.
 This array consists of `n` distinct numbers from a specific range, but one number within this range is absent.
 The problem was tackled for two different scenarios: